Speech-Interaction-Technology-Aalto-U/itsp/Transmission/Design_goals.md

 -   *Annoyance* is closely related to listening effort, in that a signal which is intelligible can have so severe distortions, noisiness or transmission delays that it is really annoying.
-Usually annoyance thus also increase listening effort.
+Usually annoyance thus also increases listening effort.
--   *Perception of distance* is the a feeling that the participant has of the distance between participants.
-The main contributor to the perception of distance is probably room acoustics, such that if the distance between speaker and microphone is large, than the listener feels distant to the speaker.
+-   *Perception of distance* is the feeling that the participant has of the distance between participants.
+The main contributor to the perception of distance is probably room acoustics, such that if the distance between speaker and microphone is large, then the listener feels distant to the speaker.
 It affects for example the intimacy of a discussion, such that it is hard to feel intimate if the distance is large.

 It is clear that different types of quality are prominent at different levels of coding-accuracy, which in turn is a function of available bitrate (bandwidth).
-As a rough characterization, with current technology, the quality-issues we optimize at different bitrates are:
+As a rough characterization, with classic signal processing (non-neural) codecs, the quality-issues we optimize at different bitrates are:

--   At extremely low bitrates (below 1kbp/s), we cannot hope to encode speech at high quality.
-At best, we can hope to retain *intelligibility*.
+-   At extremely low bitrates (below 1 kbit/s), classic codecs cannot hope to encode speech at high quality.
+At best, we can hope to retain *intelligibility* sufficient only for military applications.
--   At very low bitrates (1-2 kbp/s), intelligibility can usually be preserved, but speech signals can still be distorted and noisy, such that we want to minimize *listening effort*.
+-   At very low bitrates (1-2 kbit/s), intelligibility can usually be preserved, but speech signals can still be distorted and noisy, such that we want to minimize *listening effort*.
--   At low rates (3-8 kbps/s), we often have to balance between avoiding noisyness, distortions, annoyance and naturalness.
-In other words, we can often reduce noisyness by making the signal more muffled, but that would reduce naturalness.
+-   At low rates (3-8 kbit/s), we often have to balance between avoiding noisiness, distortions, annoyance and naturalness.
+In other words, we can often reduce noisiness by making the signal more muffled, but that would reduce naturalness.
 It is then very much a question of individual taste to choose which balance of distortions is best.
--   At medium rates (8-16 kbp/s), speech signals can already be coded with a high quality such that we can try to minimize the number of audible (perceivable) distortions.
+-   At medium rates (8-16 kbit/s), speech signals can already be coded with a high quality such that we can try to minimize the number of audible (perceivable) distortions.
 At these rates telecommunication systems can often, in practice, be transparent in the sense that users are not actively aware of any distortions, even if they would clearly notice distortions in a comparison with the original signal.
--   At high rates (above 16 kbp/s), it should in general be possible to encode speech signals at a perceptual transparent level.
+-   At high rates (above 16 kbit/s), it should in general be possible to encode speech signals at a perceptual transparent level.
 However, if computational resources are limited and in applications which require extremely low delay, distortions can still be audible.

+With neural speech codecs, the quality trade-offs are somewhat different {cite:p}`zeghidour2021soundstream,defossez2022encodec,kumar2023dac`:
+- Even at very low bitrates, 0.5-2 kbit/s, the sound quality can be relatively good such that the output sounds like the same speaker as the input.
+However, *intelligibility* can be compromised, especially in the presence of background noises.
+The issue is that, because quantization happens at a higher abstraction level, the errors caused are also on a higher abstraction level.
+So rather than a distorted sound, we may have distorted phonemes.
+- At a bitrate around 6 kbit/s, the sound quality can be expected to reach toll-quality, that is, usable in everyday applications without particular restrictions.

 Performance of a codec is however always a compromise between quality and resources.
 By increasing the amount of computational resources (or bandwidth) we can improve quality ad infinitum.
 The most important limited resources are

 -   Bandwidth, that is, the bit-rate at which we can transmit data.
 It